Azure/iotedgedev/README.md

             sudo pip install --upgrade setuptools pip
             sudo apt install python2.7-dev libffi-dev libssl-dev -y
             ```
-1. Install **IoTHub-Explorer**

-    Currently, the only way to view IoT Hub Messages via CLI is with the `iothub-explorer` npm package.
-You need to [install Node.js](https://nodejs.org/en/download/) and then install the `iothub-explorer` package with the following command:

-    ```
-    npm i -g iothub-explorer
-    ```

-    You can also use [Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/releases) as well, but it is Windows only.
-The Azure IoT team is working on porting the monitor-events functionality to the official az iot CLI - but for now we'll use the npm package.

 1. Install **`iotedgedev`**

     > You do not need to run this on the IoT Edge device.
 See the [IoT Edge Device Setup](#iot-edge-device-setup) section below for more information on setting up your IoT Edge device.